Bank of England joins US Fed in keeping interest rates unchanged after inflation declines

 In a development that few predicted just two days ago, the central bank kept its main interest rate unchanged at a 15-year high of 5.25%.
-It comes to the relief of millions of homeowners who are facing higher mortgage rates.
+It comes to the relief of millions of homeowners who are facing higher mortgage rates after nearly two years of hikes.

 Central banks worldwide appear to be near the end of an aggressive rate-hiking cycle meant to curb an outburst of inflation triggered by the bounceback from the COVID-19 pandemic and Russia's war in Ukraine.
-The U.S. Federal Reserve also left rates unchanged Wednesday.
+The Fed also left rates unchanged Wednesday.

 Four of the nine members of the Monetary Policy Committee voted for a hike.
 The five who voted to keep rates on hold said inflation had been “lower than had been expected” but that the decision was “finely balanced,” according to minutes from the meeting.